 Before 1917, the Royal Family had no need for a surname as none of them engaged in any organisation that required as such (e.g. employer/bank).

 Back to the modern day: legally and officially, all titled members of the Royal Family (that is, those with HRH in front of their name) have NO LEGAL SURNAME.
 However, when one is required, they will opt for Windsor (Prince Edward, Earl OF Wessex used this surname for his productions company) because that is now (since 1917) the name of the reigning house.

 To further add to the confusion, in 1960 The Duke Of Edinburgh had complained that ‘he was the only man in the country not allowed to give his own name to his children’.
-It was then decided that although past precedent dictated the man’s surname was used for the Royal House name, it would remain as Windsor, but all of the Queen’s Children onwards would bear the surname of Mountbatten-Windsor, which was first seen in 1973 on the official documentation for the marriage of Princess Anne and Mark Phillips.
+It was then decided that although past precedent dictated the man’s surname was used for the Royal House name, it would remain as Windsor.Although all of the Queen’s Children onwards would bear the family name of Mountbatten-Windsor, which was first seen in 1973 on the official documentation for the marriage of Princess Anne and Mark Phillips.